Practice Under Pressure

 This game focuses on a player’s pace control when putting.
 Lay 3 clubs behind a hole to form a U Shape.
 Position yourself 20ft away from the hole/U shape.
 Hit 5 putts aiming to hole every putt.
 You score 10 points for every putt holed, 5 points for every putt finishing past the hole in the U and -1 point if the putt is short or long, hitting the clubs that have formed the U.

 Play the game from the following positions:

 20ft Downhill Putt

 20ft Uphill Putt

 Again, record your scores from each position to give you an overall score out of 50 for each of the positions.
 Try to better your scores each week on the putting green to hopefully improve your scores out on the course.

 Having fun with these drills is key because the more you enjoy it, the more confident you will feel when faced with these shots on the course and the pressure practice will have paid off.
 Have a go, see how you get on and please let me know how you get on.

 Article first published in NSRCC magazine Resort View, Jan/Feb 2021 issue.

-Paul Finch has been a member of the British PGA for the past 10 years and has held various positions within the golf industry.
+Paul Finch has been a member of the British PGA for over a decade and has held various positions within the golf industry.
 He thoroughly enjoys coaching and this has been his passion throughout his career.
 Read more about him here!